-When the importance of information is communicated using color alone, then that importance is not conveyed to blind or color blind students who cannot see the color of the text.
+When the importance of information is communicated using color alone, then that importance is not conveyed to people who are blind or color blind students and cannot see the color of the text.
 A common example of this issue is using the color red to indicate important information.

 Red-green color blindness is the most common form of color blindness.
 Red text also has a low contrast level between the text and most backgrounds.
 If red text is used on a white background, be sure to use a dark red to ensure proper color contrast.

 If you use color to convey meaning, there must also be another way that meaning is conveyed so that people who are color blind can still access the information.
 For example, the text is not only

 colored but also bold.
 You could also use different shapes, fonts or text labels.
 This benefits not only users who are visually impaired, but also those who can only print in black and white.

 Penn State has more information on

 Color Coding Examples.

 Important: Font styles such as color, bold (b), underlining (u) and italics (i) are often meaningless to screen readers.
 Instead of using formatting alone to emphasize a key piece of information, also add text that accomplishes your goal (for example, the word "Important" at the start of this paragraph).
 Color can still be used, but now a person who is blind or color blind will be able to understand the importance assigned to the text.

 It can be tempting to use a bright and/or distinctively patterned background to add visual excitement.
 However, these backgrounds can make pages difficult to read and can be painful to look at over long periods of time.
 In general, it's best to either avoid patterned backgrounds entirely or use very subtle patterns.
 This includes backgrounds on images, icons, buttons, etc.